boazsegev/plezi-website/docs/guides/routes.html.md

 However, during production, it's comfortable to have our assets served dynamically and updated live.

-Also, sometimes we forget to back some (or all) of the assets before deployment to a production environment (or we're just lazy).
+Also, sometimes we forget to bake some (or all) of the assets before deployment to a production environment (or we're just lazy).

 Plezi has our back by providing us with the `:assets` controller.

-Plezi will allow live updates to asstes during development, but in production mode (using `ENV['RACK_ENV'] = 'production'`) plezi will bake any missing assets to the public folder, so that the next request is always served by the static file server without getting the Ruby layer involved.
+Plezi will allow live updates to asstes during development, but in production mode (using `ENV['RACK_ENV'] = 'production'`) plezi will bake any missing assets to the public folder, so that the next request can be served by the static file server without getting the Ruby layer involved.

 For example: